ldct/xarn/README.md

 # xarn
 A package manager that uses a SAT solver for dependency resolution.
-Highly experimental.
+Highly experimental. < 300 LOC.

 ## Inspiration